hrkfdn/ncspot/README.md

 * `default_keybindings`: If disabled, the default keybindings are discarded, off by default <true/false>
 * `notify`: Enable or disable desktop notifications, off by default <true/false>
+* `bitrate`: The audio bitrate to use for streaming, can be 96, 160, or 320 (default is 320)

 Keybindings can be configured in `[keybindings]` section in `config.toml`, e.g. as such: